-How do assessments differ in capacity building and knowledge transfer?
+3.3 How do assessments differ in capacity building and knowledge transfer?

 Capacity building activities offered by assessment providers have evolved beyond training to include the broader enabling environment for assessments including policies and financing; however, there are important differences in the type of capacity building that is included with assessment provider fees versus at additional cost or provided on an ad hoc basis.
 There are also differences in the extent to which local experts are involved in item design.
+Regional assessments are run by regional organizations that generally provide capacity building to member countries on education topics more broadly and facilitate knowledge sharing.